 You can see a full list of past placements here on our website.
-CAPS continues to grow in the variety of its placement options, and offers internship placements in Northwest Indiana, Washington, D.C., Chicago, IL, Indianapolis, IN, and potentially other major metropolitan areas.
+CAPS continues to grow in the variety of its placement options, and offers internship placements in Washington, D.C., Chicago, IL, Indianapolis, IN, Austin, and potentially other major metropolitan areas.
 You have the opportunity on the application form to indicate your interests regarding geographic location, social issues, topical areas, and skills you are interested in developing.
 CAPS placements are relevant to a broad range of majors, and students will find relevant, meaningful experience no matter where they are placed.

 We do not have students seek out or propose individualized internship placements.
 The CAPS Fellows Program is not a job placement program, but instead a program that seeks out and develops partnerships with placement organizations that can provide meaningful and intensive learning experiences to a variety of students.